-The list of all critical supplies needed can be found below.
-If you are an Oregon manufacturer who currently produces one or more of these products or are interested in producing products, parts or components, please send your company contact information and relevant details to firstname.lastname@example.org and we will pass this on to the appropriate contacts.
+If you are an Oregon manufacturer who currently produces one or more of the products below, please send your company contact information and relevant details to email@example.com and we will pass this on to the appropriate contacts.

 CURRENT STATE PROCESS

 The Governor’s Office is currently prioritizing surgical masks and N95 masks as well as testing kits and cotton swabs.
 They will be purchased by DAS (department of administrative services)